MaillPierre/personal-page/data/Previous_position.md

 ## Positions

+2024 - Current: Research Engineer, P16 project, INRIA Sophia Antipolis (24 months)

+Development of [Corese](https://github.com/corese-stack) to industrial standards, in collaboration with [:Probabl.](https://probabl.ai/)

-2021 – Current : Post-doc, ANR DeKaLoG project, INRIA Sophia Antipolis (42 mois)
+2021 – 2024 : Post-doc, ANR DeKaLoG project, INRIA Sophia Antipolis (42 months)

-Modelling and development of a metadata index for online RDF databases, IndeGx.
+Modelling and development of a metadata index for online RDF databases, [IndeGx](https://github.com/Wimmics/IndeGx).

-2017 – 2019 : Maturation Engineer, SEMELEV project, SATT Ouest Valorisation (18 mois)
+2017 – 2019 : Maturation Engineer, SEMELEV project, SATT Ouest Valorisation (18 months)

 Maturation for industrial use of the SPARKLIS RDF base exploration prototype.

-2015 – 2017 : Post-doc, ANR IDFraud project, IRISA/Université Rennes 1, SemLIS team, Rennes (24 mois)
+2015 – 2017 : Post-doc, ANR IDFraud project, IRISA/Université Rennes 1, SemLIS team, Rennes (24 months)

 Design of a management systeme for the description of illegal ID documents.
 Implementation of the FORMULIS system.
 Experimentation with the French national gendarmerie.